 - When other health practitioners provide personal information to Mental Awakening via referrals, correspondence and medical reports.

 Client files are kept in electronic storage.
 They are accessible only to authorised employees.
 It is possible that some of the information collected by Mental Awakening will be stored in systems that utilise data hosting facilities outside of Australia.
 You consent to your information being disclosed to a destination outside Australia for this purpose.
 Mental Awakening will do everything it can to make sure that the information held about an individual is accurate, complete and up to date.
 It is a legal requirement to hold some records for extended periods, however, information will not be kept longer than necessary.

 Access to Client Information

 Access to client file information is restricted to the client’s treating Counsellor.
 However, certain exceptions exist.
 These include:

 - Mental Awakening administration staff access to the client’s records, which includes less personally sensitive information, needed for administrative purposes such as dates of appointments, contact details, emergency correspondence, etc.

-- Another psychologist or counsellor at Mental Awakening if there is a professional need to know the information.
-For example, a different psychologist than the treating psychologist seeing the client for treatment temporarily while their regular psychologist is unavailable.
+- Another Counsellor at Mental Awakening if there is a professional need to know the information.
+For example, a different Counsellor than the one seeing the client for treatment temporarily while their regular Counsellor is unavailable.